Trévou-Tréguignec: Trestel Tuberculosis Clinic

-The Henri-Avril scholastic group took over operations November 5, 1950.
+The Henri-Avril scholastic group took over operations on 5 November 1950.

 In 1957, the clinic was renamed the Centre Helio-Marin.
 It began to focus on the physical rehabilitation of patients, with the construction of a pool of heated seawater.

 In 1968, the center became part of the Centre Hospitalier de Saint-Brieuc, and began to specialize in adult rehabilitation.

-On January 1, 1989, the center became part of the Centre Hospitalier Pierre Le Damany of Lannion.
+On 1 January 1989 the center became part of the Centre Hospitalier Pierre Le Damany of Lannion.

 The center has more recently been recharacterized as the "Center for Salt Water Rehabilitation".
 In 1995, the facade overlooking Trestel beach was remodeled.
 The center today has a completely modernised medical service and support.